“It is a mistake to think that moving fast is the same as actually going somewhere.”

 It’s one thing to hike fast over a smooth and

 I’ve spent plenty of time trudging through sand here in the deserts of Utah.
 While sand is almost never easy, a good way to prepare for it is to wear the right shoes.
 A pair of Chacos typically doesn’t work well for me.
 I don’t like having the sand stuck between my toes and under my heel.
-I prefer a pair of light trail running shoes like these ones.
-With a good pair of wool socks, the sand stays off your feet and allows you to keep moving despite being up to your laces in
+I prefer a pair of light trail running shoes like

 I also always try to stay on wet sand, rocky sand, or more packed sand where possible.
 It’s not always possible, but staying out of the loose sand is always more efficient.
 When you have to trudge through the soft sand, take a bit bigger strides and keep moving.
 I think like a running back.
 As long as my feet are still moving forward, I’m making progress.